-During 2003, 126,878 suspects were arrested by Federal law enforcement agencies for violations of Federal law.
-Twenty-slx percent of those arrested and booked by the U.S. Marshals Service were for drug offenses, 22% for immigration offenses, 18% for supervision violations, 13% for property offenses, 7% each for public-order and weapon offenses, and 4% each for violent offenses and to secure and safeguard a material witness.
+During 2004, Federal law enforcement agencies arrested 140,755 suspects for violations of Federal law.
+The U.S. Marshals Service arrested and booked 29% of those for immigration offenses, 25% for drug offenses, 17% for supervision violations, 12% for property offenses, 6-7% each for public-order and weapon offenses, and 3-4% each for violent offenses and to secure and safeguard a material witness.

-Several Federal agencies were moved to the new Department of

-Homeland Security in 2003, including the Immigration and Naturalization Service, the Coast Guard, the Customs Service, and the Secret Service.
-During 2003 the agencies that would comprise Homeland Security were responsible for about one-third of arrests and bookings.
-Within the Department of Justice, the U.S. Marshals Service made 28% of the arrests; the Drug Enforcement Administration 10%, and the Federal Bureau of Investigation 8%.
+Several Federal agencies were moved to the new Department of Homeland Security in 2003, including the Immigration and Naturalization Service, the Coast Guard, the Customs Service, and the Secret Service.
+During 2004 the agencies that comprise Homeland Security were responsible for about 37% of arrests and bookings.
+Within the Department of Justice, the U.S. Marshals Service made 28% of the arrests, the Drug Enforcement Administration 9%, and the Federal Bureau of Investigation 7%.